-I have refused your application for a visit visa because I am not satisfied that you meet the requirements of paragraph(s) V3.6 and V4.2 of Appendix V: Immigration Rules for Visitors because:
+I have refused your application for a visit visa as I am not satisfied that you meet the requirements of paragraph(s) V4.2-V4.10 of Appendix V: Immigration Rules for Visitors because: